cashmusic/platform/interfaces/php/admin/README.md

 The controller matches routes to filenames, but also allows data to be passed to a controller using a non-get URL.
-Any path data sent to a page will be parsed and added to a $request_parameters array in the order received. so a route like /assets/edit/7 would call the assets_edit.php controller with $request_parameters = 0.
+Any path data sent to a page will be parsed and added to a $request_parameters array in the order received. so a route like /assets/edit/7 would call the assets_edit.php controller with $request_parameters[0] = 7.

-CASH framework request responses are passed from the definition to the markup using a simple storage method in AdminCore, like so:
+CASH framework request responses are currently passed from the controller to view at the page level using a simple storage method in AdminCore, like so:

 ```php
 $cash_admin->requestAndStore(